 The group values its long-standing relationships with the Department of Family and Community Medicine, the Pennsylvania Academy of Family Physicians and the American Academy of Family Physicians, and connects students with the vast resources available through those groups.

-As a club, we sponsor several community service projects which include our annual Dash For Diabetes, Tar Wars, and the Advanced Directives program we are currently initiating.
+FMIG sponsors several community service projects, including the annual Dash For Diabetes, Tar Wars and an Advanced Directives program currently being initiated.

-We also sponsor a variety of networking and educational programs throughout the year.
-These programs include our monthly Residency Dinners and Differential Diagnosis Lunch Lectures as well as our annual Primary Care Day.
+The group also sponsors a variety of networking and educational programs throughout the year.
+These programs include monthly residency dinners and differential diagnosis lunch lectures, as well as the annual Primary Care Day.

-The Residency Dinners grant our students the opportunity to talk with physicians and residents for various Pennsylvania Family Medicine Residency Programs over a relaxing dinner at one of the many local restaurants.
+The residency dinners grant FMIG students the opportunity to talk with physicians and residents for various Pennsylvania family medicine residency programs over a relaxing dinner at a local restaurant.
 Additionally, the residency program has a short presentation for the students, usually in the form of a lecture or game, on topics related to family medicine.
-Topics that have been presented in the past include Medical Jeopardy, Immunizations, Bio-Terrorism, Opportunities in Family Medicine, and others.
-Finally, these dinners serve to provide the students with insight into residency in general as well as the specifics of the presenting program.
+Topics that have been presented in the past include Medical Jeopardy, Immunizations, Bioterrorism, Opportunities in Family Medicine and others.
+These dinners serve to provide the students with insight into residency in general as well as the specifics of the presenting program.

-The Differential Diagnoses are a series of lunch lectures sponsored and presented by our affiliated Family Medicine Residency Program, the Good Samaritan Residency Program of Lebanon, PA.
-Residents from the program come to campus and provide a 45 min interactive case presentation related to recent coursework of either the first or second year class.
+Differential diagnosis lunch lectures are sponsored and presented by the affiliated Family and Community Medicine Residency at Penn State Health Milton S. Hershey Medical Center and the Good Samaritan residency program in Lebanon, Pa.
+Residents from the program come to campus and provide a 45 min interactive case presentation related to recent coursework of either the first- or second-year class.
 These lectures almost always prove to be a good review of upcoming exam material.

 - Learn about family medicine residency programs